You’re new to WriteShop Primary. Now what?

 How should I organize WriteShop materials in our permanent writing center?

 The organizing system you set up for your WriteShop Primary curriculum can be used year after year and easily accommodate multiple children.
-It’s very similar to the way you would prepare your WriteShop Junior materials, so there’s growth potential when your child is ready for the next level.
+It’s similar to preparing WriteShop Junior materials, so you won’t need to start over when your child is ready for the next level.

 Make adjustments as needed and keep the overall goal in mind—to provide your child with a successful year of learning how to write.